 And among the animals he's been photographing over the years are these small monkeys called cotton-top tamarins.
 There are only about a hundred left in captivity, including a female who was stolen and then returned to a zoo in Australia about a year ago.
 The animal, named Conchetta, was pregnant at the time, but miscarried during that whole ordeal.

 MONTAGNE: Now, happily, Conchetta has given birth for the first time, reports the Australian Broadcasting Corporation.
 Only three cotton-top tamarins were born all of last year.
 Zoo officials said they won't know the gender of Conchetta's baby for months, and they'll ask the public for help in choosing its name.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.